image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 5 from 3 votes

-These Roasted Vegetables are made up of a colorful blend of veggies that are perfectly seasoned with fresh garlic, butter, cracked pepper, and parsley!
-This 5-minute side dish pairs perfectly with any meal!
+These Roasted Vegetables are a colorful mix of veggies, all tossed with fresh garlic, butter, cracked pepper, and parsley for the perfect seasoning.
+In just 5 minutes, you’ve got a side dish that pairs wonderfully with any meal!

 Prep Time 5 minutes